 Most cases will improve with a combination of activity modification and exercise therapy.

 Rest and ice can improve pain in the short term.
-Additionally, a forearm brace placed just below the elbow reduces forces on the tendon relieving pain.
+Additionally, a forearm brace placed just below the elbow reduces the forces on the tendon and relieves pain.
 Moreover, progressive strengthening of the forearm muscles by flexing and rotating the wrist helps reduce pain.
 Finally, recent evidence suggests that more frequent but lighter weights are effective for elbow tendonitis.

 You should change your activity or sport to allow the tendon time to heal.
 Then, as pain improves, you can gradually return to your actions.
-Finally, you should also have your golf or tennis swing checked by a professional.
+Finally, a professional should also check your golf or tennis swing.

 You may consider other options if activity modification and exercise fail to settle symptoms.

 We place GTN patches onto the skin above the diseased tendon.
-These patches contain nitric oxide, increasing collagen production and promoting tendon healing.
+These patches contain nitric oxide, which increases collagen production and promotes tendon healing.
 Recent evidence suggests that GTN patches improve pain from elbow tendonitis.
-This current blog discusses the use of GTN patches for tendonitis.
+This blog discusses the use of GTN patches for tendonitis.

 Shockwave therapy uses sound waves to change the properties of cells, promoting healing.
 It also stuns the small nerves that transmit pain messages to the brain.
-There are two different types of shockwave: radial and focussed.
-Often, we recommend 3-5 sessions with at least a 1-week separation between sessions.
+There are two different types of shockwaves: radial and focused.
+Often, we recommend 3-5 sessions with at least a one-week separation between sessions.

 Hydrolysed collagen supplements taken 30 minutes before Achilles tendon loading exercises show a more significant improvement in tendon pain compared to exercises alone.
 We recommend taking collagen supplements to enhance the effect of exercise therapy.